-How to Stop Eating Junk Food in 6 Simple Steps
+6 of the Best Ways to Stop Eating Junk Food

 There is no real technical term for "junk" foods, though they tend to be high in calorie without offering any sort of nutritional value.
 Fight junk food cravings and learn how to stop eating junk foods with these six simple steps!